 My crime confessed

 So, for those who may be keen to point out my hypocrisy, what about me?
 Yes, I live with cats.
 Three were with me before I became vegan, the fourth, eldest and latest member of the family was rescued from homelessness just over a year ago.
 I adore them.
 They share my home and my life and they have as much freedom as I can possibly give them.
-Yet now that I am vegan, I often sit and watch them as they play or sit or sleep beside me and I am filled and overwhelmed with so much remorse for what my species has taken from these special creatures and indeed from all other ‘domesticated’ nonhumans.
+Yet now that I am vegan, I often sit and watch them as they play or sit or sleep beside me and I am filled and overwhelmed with so much remorse for what my species has taken from these special creatures and indeed from all other ‘domesticated’ species.

 The price they pay

-Now that my blinkers have been shed, I realise that they have no autonomy whatsoever.
+Now that my blinkers have been shed, I realise that they have no real autonomy whatsoever.
 They have no ‘natural’ environment, no evolutionary niche.
 We have robbed them – not only of the right to choose to live free and independent lives – a circumstance that humans prize immensely for themselves – but of the environment in which to do so.
 We have rendered them utterly dependent on us for food and shelter and in return we dictate whether their needs will be met or not, whether we will cast them off and abandon them, whether we will seek veterinary help for their health issues and in doing so, whether we will decide to have them killed to save us expense.

 We dictate where, when and if they will reproduce, how long – if at all – they will be permitted to remain with their families.
 We decide whether they will live lives of torment as a result of being treated as novelty playthings by children and adults alike and we mete out terrible judgement on those nonhumans who, in desperation, seek to defend themselves from that torment with tooth or claw.
 I shall not detail my attitude to the practice of de-clawing but I’m sure it’s not hard to guess.
-Despite teeth or claws being the only pitiful defence animals have, it does not matter how provoked, how tormented, how abused and desperate they were, if a nonhuman retaliates, they’re sunk.
+Despite teeth or claws being the only pitiful defence animals have, it does not matter how provoked, how tormented, how abused and desperate they were, if one of them retaliates, they’re sunk.
 And there we have yet another illustration of the blatant inequality of the relationship that so many like to claim is symbiotic.
 It’s not.
 Ever.
 Humans call all the shots.

 What have we done?